 Choose your accommodation wisely and you won’t waste any time commuting.

-Some great locations would be around the Vatican City, close to the Foro Romano or Colosseo, or near Piazza del Popolo.
+Some great locations would be around Vatican City, close to the Foro Romano or Colosseo, or near Piazza del Popolo.

 Here are 2 great options that will place you close to the main tourist attractions I have included on this itinerary: